1971–72 Port Vale F.C. season: Third Division

 The pre-season saw the arrival of left-half John Flowers from Doncaster Rovers and 22-year-old full-back Tony Loska from Shrewsbury Town for 'a small fee'.
 Meanwhile, three players picked up injuries: John James (cartilage), Roy Sproson (ribs), and Stuart Sharratt (ankle); whilst Sammy Morgan threatened to quit altogether after falling out with manager Gordon Lee over his decision to remain resident in Great Yarmouth rather than moving nearer to Burslem.
 The two made up and Lee said "I could not buy a player of his potential for £20,000".
 Violence broke out in a pre-season game with Bristol City, as the sport was in the grip of hooliganism.

 The season opened with a 1–1 draw with Brighton & Hove Albion in front of just 4,384 fans, causing Lee to warn that such low attendances would require him to sell off the club's best players.
 August ended with consecutive home defeats, and Loska joined the injury list with a broken collarbone.
 By the end of September, Vale were performing well on the pitch, and off it had sold the main car park to The Co-operative Group for £30,000.
 Bob Mountford scored on his league debut in a 1–1 draw at Brighton & Hove Albion on 16 October.
-Vale were beaten 3–2 at the league leaders AFC Bournemouth three days later.
-Goals were at a premium despite a 4–3 win over York City and 4–4 draw with Aston Villa at Vale Park.
-Sporadic violence continued to break out at many matches, as local businesses had their windows smashed, local residents were menaced and fights broke out.
+Vale were beaten 3–2 by the league leaders AFC Bournemouth three days later.
+Goals were at a premium despite a 4–3 win over York City and a 4–4 draw with Aston Villa at Vale Park.
+The draw with Villa on 6 November saw Vale, restricted to 13 fit professionals due to injuries, come from 4–2 down to level the score with two set piece routines.
+Sporadic violence continued to break out at many matches, as local businesses had their windows smashed, local residents were menaced, and fights broke out.
 In November, Clint Boulton was sold to Torquay United for £10,000.
 The next month Lee brought "tall and aggressive" Ray Harford from Mansfield Town for a £5,000 fee, as well as "quick and aggressive" right-back Keith Lindsey from Southend United for 'a small fee'.
 Tony Lacey was sidelined with a dislocated shoulder, though Sammy Morgan looked sharper in front of goal after switching to new contact lenses.